 The crux of the matter is that it is hard to be a good parent when your focus is on having peace, love and friendship with your children.
 This becomes especially difficult in step-families and some adoptive families.
 The crucial role of correcting and holding children accountable is impossible when your overriding concern is to avoid any form of damage to your friendship.
 But what you need to realize is that your children need parents first, not more friends.

 So, the big question is this: How do parents establish their position of authority, while also maintaining their relationship with their teen?
 In other words, how do you find a proper balance without swinging the pendulum too far the other way?

 Tell your teenager…”I desire to stand beside you and walk with you in life… but make no mistake; I will stand in front of you when I need to.”

 Parenting the Right Way – Balanced

-Should you need help finding boarding schools with therapy or boarding schools for teens or rehabs or behavioral schools, please let us know.
+Should you need help finding residential schools, teen counseling services, Christian boarding schools, residential schools, homes for troubled teens, or schools for troubled teens, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.